Ngā takoha kaitukumahi ki ngā pūtea KiwiSaver Employer contributions to KiwiSaver accounts

 You may not qualify for compulsory KiwiSaver contributions

 Your employer does not have to contribute to your KiwiSaver account if you’re:

 - not making contributions.

-Voluntary employer contributions to your KiwiSaver
+Voluntary employer contributions to your KiwiSaver account

 Your employer may choose to make voluntary contributions to your KiwiSaver account above 3%.
 This includes making voluntary payments if they are not required to make compulsory contributions.

-Wage bargaining and KiwiSaver
+Wage bargaining and KiwiSaver contributions

 Your employer's compulsory contributions must be on top of your regular pay.
 If you agreed to a total remuneration package, your employer must pay contributions on top of the package.
 You should not take home less in your pay because your employer is making a compulsory contribution.
 Sometimes, a salary package under an employment agreement can be negotiated so compulsory employer contributions can be offset against your gross pay.
 Your take-home pay will reduce under this agreement.